 e.
-Update on Presidential executive order to expand "apprenticeship"
+Presidential executive order to expand "apprenticeship"

 Owen reviewed that the executive order will create an additional method for industries to create apprenticeships: "industry-recognized" apprenticeships, which will feature less government oversight and regulations for sponsorship.

-He reported that the federal task force charged with recommending the overall implementation of the order submitted its final report to the executive office.
+The federal task force charged with recommending the overall implementation of the order submitted its final report to the executive office.
 The report is included in the state committee's meeting material.
 In accordance with its bylaws, the task force will disband within 30 days.
-It is unknown when the President's office will review the recommendations and make its final decisions.

-Owen noted that industry-recognized apprenticeships will be piloted in industries new to apprenticeship, not in sectors that use registered apprenticeship.
-The Bureau does not have further details and is awaiting guidance from the Department of Labor.
+The industry-recognized apprenticeships will be piloted in industries new to apprenticeship, not in sectors that use registered apprenticeship.

+It is unknown when the President's office will review the recommendations.
+The Bureau is awaiting guidance from the Department of Labor.

 f.
-Update on Bureau of Apprenticeship Standards Electronic Registration System (BASERS)
+Bureau of Apprenticeship Standards Electronic Registration System g.
+Apprenticeship LEADERs